ansible/workshops/exercises/ansible_windows/8-chocolatey/README.md

 | LIMIT       | windows                                          |      |
 | OPTIONS     |                                                  |      |

-After running the new Template, examine the `deubg` task message, and compare the versions to the ones from the `install_packages` job output.
+After running the new Template, examine the `debug` task message, and compare the versions to the ones from the `install_packages` job output.
 The versions should be higher as those packages were updates (the `git` package that we installed using an adhoc command will also be checked for an update - unlikely that there will be one after minutes of installation).

 ![Run Job Template](images/8-update-packages-job-run-successful.png)